Please scroll down for thoughts

 We began to work with an elderly group in Leeds called ‘Caring Together’ as well as with my Grandmother on the dementia unit and soon we saw the importance of objects in relation to memory.
 Objects live longer than the flesh and it is common for people to invest a lot into them.
 They remind us of who we are and where we are from.
 Often I have found the most mundane items can become the most powerful.
 I remember showing a tractor to an old man and he began to cry.
 Something in that object had evoked a strong emotional memory, which he had been suppressing.

 As I sat with my Grandmother, it felt as if Death was always present, sometimes she would accept it; even yearn for it, whilst at other times she would scream it away.
 Towards the end, she could not stand, but when she smiled I could remember how she liked to dance.
 I would allow my puppets to dance in this same way.
 When she winked at me I could remember how feisty and quick-witted she would be.
 To the rest of society she was just another frail person who’s nappy needed changing.
 But for me she was everything.

 As the first premier performance of ‘Red Rust’ approached my Grandmother passed away, all the time I was holding her hand.
 When I saw people’s reactions after the performance I could see that everyone else felt the same as me.
-We were all dealing with elderly loved ones, coming towards the end of their life, trying to understand what is happening to their mind and body, as well as contemplating the significance of our own lives.
-These are big subjects to take on, especially for theatre that has to sell to audiences, but I believe that ‘Red Rust’ has been well crafted, balancing comedy and pathos into a performance that will leave a lasting memory on its audience.
+At some point, we all deal with elderly loved ones, coming towards the end of their life, trying to understand what is happening to their mind and body, as well as contemplating the significance of our own lives.
+These are big subjects to take on, especially for theatre that is more often than not sold on its potential for a great night out.
+I believe that ‘Red Rust’ has been well crafted, balancing comedy and pathos into a performance that will leave a lasting memory on its audience.